 If stamina is so great and you can build it running, especially the longer the distance, why bother doing anything else except running?

-Well, first, it’s another way to add cross-training to your workout routine if you’re looking for other ways to develop stamina.
+Well, first, it’s another way to add cross-training to your workout routine.
+You can develop stamina in many ways.

 Second, increased stamina will make you a stronger runner in the long run.
-Always keeping your body guessing is the key to seeing progress and improvement and using a variety of different workouts to increase stamina will translate to your running.
+Always keeping your body guessing is the key to seeing progress and improvement.
+Using a variety of different workouts to increase stamina will translate to your running.

 3 Ways to Increase Stamina Without Running